 “Create boundaries and a routine for them,” she says.
 “Don’t give them access to the entire house initially.
 Maybe make them a cozy place in the kitchen or work with them on crate training.
 Be sure to let them outside or take them on a walk before you leave and then immediately when you return.
-Making sure that a new pet learns that going to the bathroom when they are outside earns lots of positive rewards is key.”
+Making sure that a new pet learns that going to the bathroom outside earns lots of positive rewards is key.”

 Browning, my beagle-labrador mix, slept in his crate until he was about 10 months old.
 Then, like a baby who outgrows a crib, he didn’t want to sleep there anymore and was quite vocal about it.
 I got Finley, a beagle-cocker spaniel mix, when he was 4 months old, and he never really got attached to his crate.

 But Sydney, my Australian shepherd-corgi mix, is 11 and still loves her crate.
 She sleeps in it every night, and it’s her safe space.
 I often find her curled up there, taking a nap.

 Puppy training 101: Obedience

-Thorpe encourages owners to wait until their puppies are 12-15 weeks old before starting formal obedience training.
-She also suggests they attend four or more puppy socialization classes and start working with their puppies at home before attending obedience classes.
+Thorpe encourages owners to wait until their puppies are 12-15 weeks old before starting formal obedience training or attending training classes She also suggests they attend four or more puppy socialization classes and start working with their puppies at home before attending obedience classes.